robertorosero/pyhtonmig/Doc/library/logging.rst

   are there two :func:`setLevel` methods?
 The level set in the logger determines which severity of messages it will pass to its handlers.
 The level set in each handler determines which messages that handler will send on.

-  :func:`setFormatter` selects a Formatter object for this handler to use.
+* :func:`setFormatter` selects a Formatter object for this handler to use.

 * :func:`addFilter` and :func:`removeFilter` respectively configure and
   deconfigure filter objects on handlers.

-Application code should not directly instantiate and use handlers.
-Instead, the :class:`Handler` class is a base class that defines the interface that all Handlers should have and establishes some default behavior that child classes can use (or override).
+Application code should not directly instantiate and use instances of :class:`Handler`.
+Instead, the :class:`Handler` class is a base class that defines the interface that all handlers should have and establishes some default behavior that child classes can use (or override).

 Formatters